 Helping to keep Glendale healthy has been our focus since we were first opened by the Seventh-day Adventist Church as Glendale Sanitarium in 1905.
 Today, we are part of Adventist Health---a health system that includes 19 hospitals and a number of other health care organizations in California, Oregon, Washington and Hawaii.

-Learn more about the health needs of our community with our Community Health Needs Assessment report.
+Learn more about the health needs of our community with our Community Health Needs Assessment report and our Community Health Plan.

 |Learn more about GAMC from CEO Kevin Roberts